Total Joint Replacements

 For many, knee replacement is the only way to relieve pain, restore motion, and improve quality of life.
 Knee replacement surgery, also called knee arthroplasty, involves removing the damaged portion of the knee and replacing it with artificial implants called prosthetics.
 Knee replacement is highly successful in relieving pain and restoring joint function.

 Several conditions can cause patients to consider joint replacement such as joint pain and immobility.
 In many cases, joint pain is caused by damaged cartilage that lines the ends of the bones involved in the joint from arthritis, a fracture, or another issue.

-Typically, non-surgical treatments can help, such as medications, physical therapy, and activity modifications.
+Typically, non-surgical treatments can help, such as medications, and activity modifications.
 However, some joint damage requires a total joint replacement to relieve the pain and increase function.

 Orthopedic Surgeon in Fort Lauderdale & Margate, FL

 To learn if these and other surgical advancements for joint replacement might be the best path for eliminating your chronic joint pain, call South Florida Orthopedic Group (formerly Meli Orthopedic Centers of Excellence) in Fort Lauderdale at (954) 771-8177 or in Margate at (954) 580-4080.
 You can also request your appointment now.